openfoodfacts/search-a-licious/README.md

 Ready to use it ?
 Jump to the [documentation](https://openfoodfacts.github.io/search-a-licious/)

-This is an Open Source project and [contributions are really welcome](https://openfoodfacts.github.io/search-a-licious/#contributing) !
+This is an Open Source project and [contributions are very welcome](https://openfoodfacts.github.io/search-a-licious/#contributing) !

 ## Thank you to our sponsors !